-- Having opposing ideas and outlooks on a particular subject happenings several times throughout the day.
+- Having opposing ideas and outlooks on a particular subject happens several times throughout the day.

 - People can have opposing ideas on specific situations and still maintain a friendship or working relationship.

-- It is important to listen and hear a person’s opposing viewpoint.
+- It is important to listen and hear the other person’s opposing viewpoint.